 - Google maps to show off local suppliers or ethical sourcing programs.

 - Add a related items section to the single menu item page.

 - Labelling options that let you change the wording for all the labels displayed on the front end of the plugin.

 - Advanced styling options to change the fonts, colors, widths, borders, etc. of the different menu elements.

 By combining the sorting/filtering/search options with the badges, dietary icons and specials, you can be sure that your guests will be able to locate the best possible menu items for them in no time at all.

 Food Ordering Straight from Your Menu (Requires Ultimate Version)

-The ultimate version of the Five Star Restaurant Menu plugin lets you add a complete food ordering system to your website.
-Stop paying commission to third-party services and start offering ordering directly on your site.
+The ultimate version of the Five Star Restaurant Menu plugin lets you add a complete food ordering system to your restaurant website.
+Stop paying commissions to third-party services and start offering ordering directly on your site.